RESEARCH GRANTS IN THE ARTS: Program Description

 See the General Terms and Conditions for Grants and Cooperative Agreements to Organizations for more information on unallowable costs and activities.

 Although not required to do so, applicants are strongly encouraged to include project teams that enable substantial input and participation from arts practitioners and researchers/evaluators.
-If applicants do not already have research staff in their organizations, then they are strongly encouraged to collaborate with other organizations, entities, or individuals who will be able to support the technical requirements of the research project.
-By the same token, applicants that do not have an arts practitioner serving on the project are strongly encouraged to collaborate with other organizations, entities, or individuals who will be able to provide any artistic or arts field perspectives as needed.
+If applicants do not already have research staff in their organizations, they are strongly encouraged to collaborate with other organizations, entities, or individuals who will be able to support the technical requirements of the research project.
+Applicants that do not have an arts practitioner serving on the project are strongly encouraged to collaborate with other organizations, entities, or individuals to provide any artistic or arts field perspectives as needed.

 We anticipate awarding 10 to 20 grants, based on the availability of funding.